 The internal parasites that you describe are roundworms.
 Roundworms are passed to the puppy either while it is in the uterus or after birth while the puppy is nursing.
 The worms then develop in the puppies intestinal tract and may be either vomited our or passed as worms or eggs in the stool.
 As the worms can be transmitted to people, it is extremely important to ensure that your puppy is checked for internal parasites and dewormed as necessary.
 Generally, the deworming process takes at least two treatments of deworming medication and the stool sample should be rechecked following the second deworming to ensure that the parasite has been cleared from the pet's body.

-Pets (dogs, cats and ferrets) can contract heartworms when a mosquito bites a pet and takes a blood meal.
+Pets (dogs, cats, and ferrets) can contract heartworms when a mosquito bites a pet and takes a blood meal.
 The mosquito would need to be one of several types of mosquitoes and the mosquito would have had to have previously bitten a dog with heartworms.
 Part of the life cycle of the heartworm is in the mosquito and then further development of the heartworm continues in the dog.
 The worms will develop and live in the pet's heart.
-With time, the pet may develop heart failure, as the heart cannot function filled with worms.
-The heartworm society recommends that if pets are left on heartworm preventative year round, that they be tested every two years for the presence of heartworms.
+With time, the pet may develop heart failure.
+The heartworm society recommends that if pets are left on heartworm preventative year round, that they are tested every year for the presence of heartworms.
 Monthly preventative in areas where heartworms are present is strongly recommended.
-As the climate of the world is changing, such are the changes in the environment that allows mosquitoes to breed and live in areas where previously they were not able.
-Hence, at this point in time, heartworms have spread into our area of Southern California and we now recommend blood testing for the presence of heartworms and monthly prevention in dogs.
+As the climate of the world is changing we may see an elevation in the number of heartworm positive dogs in So.
+California.

 My dog found and ate a box of chocolate candy.
 What do I need to do?

-Ingestion of chocolate can lead to death in some pets that ingest chocolate.
+Ingestion of chocolate can lead to death in some pets.
 The amount that the dog ingests and the size of the pet are important.
 Pets that have recently ingested chocolate should be induced to vomit by a veterinarian.
 If you come home and find the chocolate ingested but do not know when the pet ate the candy, a trip to your veterinarian for a physical examination of your pet is well warranted.

 What does it mean that my pet is constantly licking his paws?